 Tips to see the northern lights

-As mentioned previously, heading north into the Nordics will give you the best chances.
+As mentioned previously, heading north into the Nordics will give you the best chances of seeing the aurora borealis.
 Especially if you visit the auroral zone known as the “northern lights belt”.

 The best way to see the lights are in the dark northern skies.
 For that reason, it is best to come in winter when darkness sets in, especially inside the Arctic Circle.

 The regions this far north usually experience the midnight sun in summer.
-Meaning the sun does not set below the horizon.
+This means the sun does not set below the horizon.
 Even though there is solar activity all year long, it would make it difficult to see the lights.

 - Visit Iceland in winter for a memorable trip